chetrambassit121/fearless_restful_api/README.md

 7. Open a new Terminal (crtl+shift+`)
 8. Create a new virtual environment. ‘python -m venv venv’ (make sure you create while being within the directory.
 Enter the ‘cd ..’ command in the terminal if needed.)
 9. Activate the virtual environment, ‘venv/Scripts/activate’
-10. Change directory to project folder ‘cd fearless/’
+10. Change directory to project folder ‘cd fearless/’<br>

 MUST DO SECTION 1<br>
 SECTION 2: DOCKER COMMANDS TO START/INITIAL BUILD OF CONTAINER/IMAGE:<br>
 11. Open up the Docker Desktop App (download if necessary)<br>
 12. Enter the command ‘docker-compose ’, this will start or execute the initial build of the container/image.
 Leave this terminal running.<br>
 13. Open up, and select, a new terminal (split with VSC).
-Repeat steps 9-10 if necessary.
+Repeat steps 9-10 if necessary.<br>

 MUST DO SECTION 2<br>
 SECTION 3: PYTHON MAKEMIGRATIONS/MIGRATE COMMANDS THROUGH DOCKER<br>
-  14. Enter the command ‘docker-compose run --rm web python manage.py MAKEMIGRATIONS’<br>
+14. Enter the command ‘docker-compose run --rm web python manage.py makemigrations’<br>
+15. Enter the command ‘docker-compose run --rm web python manage.py migrate’<br>

+MUST DO SECTION 3<br>
+SECTON 4: RUN PYTHON SERVER THROUGH DOCKER<br>
+16. Enter the command ‘docker-compose run --rm web python manage.py runserver’<br>
-  15. Open up localhost:3000 in your browser
+17. Open up localhost:3000 in your browser<br>

+SECTION 5: GET DOCKER CONTAINER ID / CREATE A SUPERUSER<br>
+18. Enter the command ‘docker ps -aqf "name=fearless"’ to get the container id.
+(Two id’s will appear)<br>
+19. Copy the id on the top row<br>
+20. Enter the command ‘docker exec -it <container_id> python manage.py createsuperuser’<br>
+21. Fill in form<br>

+SECTION 6: INSTALLING OTHER APPS or LIBRARIES / FREEZING INTO REQUIREMENTS<br>
+22. Enter the command ‘docker-compose run --rm web pip install <name>’<br>
+23. Enter the command ‘docker-compose run --rm web pip freeze > requirements.txt’<br>